RestoreMonarchyPlugins/EnjinAutoDonator/README.md

 Free and open source Enjin auto donations plugin for Unturned
 **This plugin is sponsored by Rise and RisenHero.net**

-Download latest version from [releases](https://github.com/RestoreMonarchyPlugins/EnjinAutoDonator/releases)
+Download latest version from [Github Releases](https://github.com/RestoreMonarchyPlugins/EnjinAutoDonator/releases)
-You can also download `WebDonationsToEnjinAutoDonator.zip` in the releases that has exec file which can migrate WebDonations config to EnjinAutoDonator easily.

 Please post bug reports and feature requests in [Github Issues](https://github.com/RestoreMonarchyPlugins/EnjinAutoDonator/issues)

+You can download `WebDonationsToEnjinAutoDonator.zip` in the releases that has exec file which can migrate WebDonations config to EnjinAutoDonator easily.
 ### How it works?
 * Every `RefreshTime` the plugin is downloading `DaysBack` purchases from enjin website.
 * It uses `ServerIdentifier` to check if purchase was already processed on this server.